canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/hard/q1/QuestionText.md

 #### Insert Horizontally

-- A method that returns nothing and is not accessible to other classes called `insertHorizontally`.
+- A method that returns a boolean and is accessible to other classes called `insertHorizontally`.
 - This method must accept a **word** of type `string` and **index** of type `int` as parameters.
 - The method places the **word** in the row of the **grid** array matching the input **index**.
+- Before placing the **word**, the method should check to see if the **word** is longer than the **row** it is being inserted into.
+It should also check that the **index** passed is not out of bounds for the **grid**.
+If either of these conditions are not satisfied, the **grid** should not be modified and the method returns `false`.
+- If the insertion can be completed, after inserting thr word the method must return `true`.
 - Assume all the letters in the **word** are uppercase.

 #### Random Fill